fiendskrah/newbox/README.md

  - user will be prompted at points
+ - vim plugins have to be manually instantiated (see instructions)
+ - emacs: have to add a sed call to fully automate (see instructions)
- - the dropbox install needs some intervention
+ - the dropbox install needs some intervention (see instructions)